Yoast/wordpress-seo/README.md

 Contributions
 -------------
-Anyone is welcome to contribute to WordPress SEO.
+Anyone is welcome to contribute to Yoast SEO.
 Please [read the guidelines](https://github.com/yoast/wordpress-seo/blob/master/CONTRIBUTING.md) for contributing to this repository.